Fireside-Tales/DES310_Dwarf_Game/README.md

 # DES310_Dwarf_Game
-This is the repository for the Dwarf Game made in DES310 by fireside tales
+This is the repository for the Dwarf Game made in DES310 by fireside tales.

 Team Members:
 Melina Garcia Ayala